logos-co/roadmap/content/dst/codex/codex-scaling.md

   - "dst"
   - "codex"
 draft: false
-description: "Use real world testing, theoretical analysis and simulation to determine and improve Codex's scaling properties.
-Find the limits of Codex's capabilities and measure them in different scenarios."
+description: "Use real world testing, reasoning and theory to determine and improve Codex's scaling properties.
+Compare to other systems.
+Support the testnet efforts."
 ---

 `vac:dst:codex:codex-scaling`